mirage/ocaml-solo5/README.md

 The following components are built and installed:

+In `PREFIX/frestanding-sysroot/bin`:

+- `ocamlc`: a bytecode OCaml compiler configured for the chosen target.
+Please note that the bytecode runtime is not supported.
+- `ocamlopt`: a native freestanding OCaml compiler configured for the chosen target.

-In `PREFIX/lib/ocaml-freestanding`:
+In `PREFIX/frestanding-sysroot/lib/ocaml`:

-- `libnolibc.a`: libc interfaces required by OCaml runtime.
-- `libopenlibm.a`: libm required by OCaml runtime.
 - `libasmrun.a`, `libotherlibs.a`: OCaml native code runtime.
+- Compiler libraries.
+- In `caml/`: Header files for the OCaml runtime.

+In `PREFIX/frestanding-sysroot/lib/nolibc`:

+- `libnolibc.a`: libc interfaces required by the OCaml runtime.
+- `libopenlibm.a`: libm required by the OCaml runtime.

-In `PREFIX/include/ocaml-freestanding/include`:
+In `PREFIX/frestanding-sysroot/include/nolibc`:

 - Header files for nolibc and openlibm.

+In `PREFIX/lib/pkgconfig`:

+- `ocaml-freestanding.pc`: package definition to link the ocaml runtime.

-In `PREFIX/include/ocaml-freestanding/include/caml`:
+In `PREFIX/lib/findlib.conf.d`:

-- Header files for OCaml runtime.
+- `freestanding.conf`: ocamlfind definition of the cross-compilation switch.

+### Usage

+The installed compiler is able to build solo5 executables.
+The solo5 bindings (xen, hvt, spt, ...) is chosen at link time, using the solo5-specific `-z solo5-abi=XXX` compiler/linker option.
+Linking an executable with no bindings results in a _dummy_ executable.

+To build with the freestanding compiler toolchain, it has to be selected using ocamlfind or dune:
+- ocamlfind: `ocamlfind -toolchain freestanding ...`
+- dune: `dune build -x freestanding`, or add the toolchain in a build context in the dune workspace file.

+### Usage - the old way (< 0.7.0):

 Downstream packages should use the following flags and tools when building and linking C code: